Communicating Through Conflict: Build skills for tough conversations

 Photo via Pexels.com.

-The cost of each session is $50, with a limited number of need-based scholarships available upon request.
-In recognition of Military Family Appreciation Month, veterans may attend the November session for free.
+The registration fee is $40 per session, with a limited number of needs-based scholarships available upon request.
+In recognition of Military Family Appreciation Month, veterans are invited to attend the November session at no cost.

-Participants also receive a helpful handout summarizing the steps and strategies learned during the workshop, making it easier to apply these skills in real-life situations.
+Participants will also receive a concise handout summarizing the key strategies and steps covered during the workshop, making it easier to apply these tools in everyday work and life situations.

-To learn more about MSU Extension’s conflict resolution programs, visit the Michigan State University Extension website.
+To learn more about MSU Extension’s conflict resolution and communication programs, visit the Michigan State University Extension website.

 Did you find this article useful?